ixc/letsencrypt-docker/README.md

 Assumes:

 - DNS Made Easy is used for DNS-01 challenges.
 If not, update the `ME_*` environment variables and `--dns dns_me` command line argument, per https://github.com/Neilpang/acme.sh/blob/master/dnsapi/README.md
-- https://github.com/docker/dockercloud-haproxy is used for SSL termination.
-If not, update the `DEPLOY_HAPROXY_*` environment variables and `--deploy-hook haproxy` command line argument, per https://github.com/Neilpang/acme.sh/blob/master/deploy/README.md
+- https://github.com/docker/dockercloud-haproxy is used for SSL termination, via `system_haproxy` service and `system_haproxy-data` volume.
+If not, update the volumes config, `DEPLOY_HAPROXY_*` environment variables, and `--deploy-hook haproxy` command line argument, per https://github.com/Neilpang/acme.sh/blob/master/deploy/README.md
 - Deployed to Docker for AWS with persistent shared CloudStor volumes.
 If not, update the `volumes` section in `docker-compose.yml`.

 Check the included `docker-compose.yml` for usage.